 The challenges and our response

 The war in Syria has inflicted unimaginable levels of suffering on its civilian population and has left millions of families with no choice but to flee their homes and seek refuge in other countries.

 Jordan, which shares its northern border with Syria, hosts more than 650,000 Syrian refugees, roughly 9 per cent of Jordan’s population.
 Nearly 80 per cent of Syrians in Jordan live outside of camps.
 With job opportunities limited and much of what they owned lost in the war, Syrian families often struggle to make ends meet.
-As a result, 93% of Syrians in Jordanian towns and cities are living below the poverty line, uncertain of if and when they will return home, as the Syrian war grinds on with no end in sight.
+As a result, 93 per cent of Syrians in Jordanian towns and cities are living below the poverty line, uncertain of if and when they will return home, as the Syrian war grinds on with no end in sight.

 • provides conflict-affected refugees and vulnerable host populations with primary health, mental health and reproductive healthcare, along psychosocial and nutrition services;

 • extends broad services that include protection, youth empowerment, health capacity strengthening, and gender-based violence prevention and response.

 Healthcare: With funding from UNHCR, UNICEF and European Civil Protection and Humanitarian Aid Operations (ECHO), International Medical Corps provides vital medical services in Azraq refugee camp, home to nearly 38,000 Syrians.
 We run two primary healthcare clinics and a hospital in Azraq that together provide more 24,000 consultations a month.
 In March 2018, International Medical Corps started providing healthcare services in Zaatari camp, home to almost 79,000 refugees, through a primary healthcare clinic and an emergency room operating around the clock that provide about 13,000 consultations per month.

 Mental health and psychosocial support: The psychological toll of war on Syrian refugees is immense.
 Forced from their homes, many have experienced extreme levels of violence and loss.
 In Jordan, they face pressures to start again in a country that is not their own, uncertain if or when they will return home.